Adamskoullos/ProDev/README.md

 -----------------------------------------

-- [X] When using transitions for elements that are also Bootstrap columns (part of a row).
-The target element transitions but the effected element still moves as normal.
-Specifically as the side-chat window is toggled and slides in and out from the right the main content/view window does not move inline with the transition.
-I have tried using transition-groups etc...but stuck for now and moving on.
-This is a minor issue and not one to get caught up with any longer.
+- [X] When the main-content window (col) the main router-view has content greatr than the vh, scrolling content also scrolled the side-nav and side-chat.
+Fixing the position of the side-nav worked while the page maintained the same view width but as the viewport width hit the break point it all went wrong.

 **Solution**: For both the chat window (col) and the main content window (col) I gave the container div a max height of the VH and then overflow: auto.
 This separated them from the side bar without having to fix position the side bar which creates a whole lot of other issues.
 This was great and really added to the dashboard feel.
 I then hid the scroll bars to give a really clean look.

 ## Unresolved Bugs

+- [] When using transitions for elements that are also Bootstrap columns (part of a row).
+The target element transitions but the effected element still moves as normal.
+Specifically as the side-chat window is toggled and slides in and out from the right the main content/view window does not move inline with the transition.
+I have tried using transition-groups etc...but stuck for now and moving on.
+This is a minor issue and not one to get caught up with any longer.

+- [] Working with DOM elements within the Vue 3 composition api setup function is done via template ref's.
+Simple tasks such as auto focusing an input as the form is opened proved really awkward as I struggled to use basic JS with element ref's.
+This is one of the simpler parts of Vue to get your head around so spending 10's of hours on this and not conquering the issue was frustrating.
+Most of the time I was able to use the other ref() (not to be confused with template refs) to pass and work with data, so on a positive I have had a lot of practice passing props down and emitting events up which has given me a great understanding of managing state at the simplest level.

 ## Testing